thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

   * *ruleChainName* - the rule chain name;
   * *eventType* - one of: 'started', 'updated', 'stopped';
   * *action* - one of: 'start', 'update', 'stop';
-  * *error* - the error text;
+  * *error* - the error text.

-##### Entity count limit

-The system administrator uses the entity count limit template to notify tenants that they will reach the limit on the number of entities (devices or assets).
+##### Rule engine

+The rule engine template is used to send notifications from the 'send notification' rule node.
+The date or metadata from the rule node incoming message is inserted into the notification from the rule engine template and sent to the recipient.
 Available template parameters contain all parameters available for the [General](#general-template) template, plus:

+  * values from the incoming message metadata;
+  * values from the incoming message data;
+  * *originatorType* - type of the originator, e.g. 'Device';
+  * *originatorId* - id of the originator
+  * *msgType* - type of the message
+  * *recipientEmail* - email of the recipient;
+  * *recipientFirstName* - first name of the recipient;
+  * *recipientLastName* - last name of the recipient.

+{% if docsPrefix == "pe/" %}
+##### Integration lifecycle event

+The integration lifecycle event template is used to send notification about integration lifecycle events.
+For example, notify when new integration fails to start.
+Available template parameters contain all parameters available for the [General](#general-template) template, plus:

+  * *integrationType* - type of the integration;
+  * *integrationName* - name of the integration;
+  * *integrationId* - id of the integration as uuid string;
+  * *eventType* - one of: 'started', 'updated', 'stopped';
+  * *action* - one of: 'start', 'update', 'stop';
+  * *error* - the error text.
+{% endif %}

+##### Entities limit

+The system administrator uses the entities limit template to notify tenants that they will reach the limit on the number of entities (devices or assets).
+Available template parameters contain all parameters available for the [General](#general-template) template, plus:

   * *entityType* - one of: 'Device', 'Asset', 'User', etc.;
   * *currentCount* - the current count of entities;
   * *limit* - the limit on number of entities;
-  * *percents* - the percent from the notification rule configuration;
+  * *percents* - the percent from the notification rule configuration.
+  * *tenantId* - id of the tenant;
+  * *tenantName* - name of the tenant;

+##### API usage limit

+The system administrator uses the API usage limit template to notify tenants when the current number of used units has reached the limit.
+Available template parameters contain all parameters available for the [General](#general-template) template, plus:

+  * *feature* - API feature for which the limit is applied; one of: 'Device API', 'Telemetry persistence', 'Rule Engine execution', 'JavaScript functions execution', 'Email messages', 'SMS messages', 'Alarms';
+  * *status* - one of: 'enabled', 'warning', 'disabled';
+  * *unitLabel* - name of the limited unit; one of: 'message', 'data point', 'Rule Engine execution', 'JavaScript execution', 'email message', 'SMS message', 'alarm';
+  * *limit* - the limit on used feature units;
+  * *currentValue* - current number of used units.
+  * *tenantId* - id of the tenant;
+  * *tenantName* - name of the tenant;

+##### New platform version

+The system administrator uses the new platform version template to notify tenants of the release of a new version of the Thingsboard platform.
+Available template parameters contain all parameters available for the [General](#general-template) template, plus:

+  * *latestVersion* - the latest platform version available;
+  * *latestVersionReleaseNotesUrl* - release notes link for latest version;
+  * *upgradeInstructionsUrl* - upgrade instructions link for latest version;
+  * *currentVersion* - the current platform version
+  * *currentVersionReleaseNotesUrl* - release notes link for current version;

 ### Rules